LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

 the more common situation is with objects, so a function that does *not* involve such new objects must be marked specially as ``static``.

-Functions can be like in math, where they produce a function value for later use.
+Functions can be like functions in math, where they produce a function value for later use.
 In C# they can also just *do* something (like write to the screen), and not produce a value for later use in the program.